-- Same laterality: In the same lobe; for example, two tumors in right temporal lobe C712 (same site code) - Different lateralities of the same lobe; for example, left and right frontal lobes C711 (same site code) - Different lobes; for example, parietal lobe C713 and occipital lobe C714 (different site codes) - Note 1: Metastases are never used to determine multiple primaries.
+- Note 1: Metastases are never used to determine multiple primaries.
 Seeding metastasis is often noted in ependymomas. - Note 2: This is a change from/clarification to previous rules. - Note 3: These rules are hierarchical.
 Use this rule ONLY when the previous rules do not apply. - Note 4: An example of a non-malignant brain tumor that may be multi-focal/multi-centric is hemangioblastoma 9161/1. - Note 5: The physician may stage each tumor because staging and determining multiple primaries are done for different reasons.
 Staging determines which course of treatment would be most effective.
 Determining multiple primaries is done to stabilize the data for the study of epidemiology (long-term studies done on incidence, mortality, and causation of a disease with the goal of reducing or eliminating that disease). - Rule M11 Abstract a single primaryi when separate/non-contiguous tumors are on the same row in Table 6 in the Equivalent Terms and Definitions.
 Timing is irrelevant.

-- The same histology (same four-digit ICD-O code) OR - One is the preferred term (column 1) and the other is a synonym for the preferred term (column 2) OR - A NOS (column 1/column 2) and the other is a subtype/variant of that NOS (column 3).
-NOS and subtype/variants are: - o Choroid plexus papilloma 9390/0 and a subtype/variant of choroid plexus papilloma - o Craniopharyngioma 9350/1 and a subtype/variant of craniopharyngioma - o Gangliocytoma 9492/0 and a subtype/variant of gangliocytoma - o Lipoma 8860/0 and a subtype/variant of lipoma - o Meningeal melanocytosis 8728/0 and a subtype/variant of meningeal melanocytosis - o Meningioma 9530/0 and a subtype/variant of meningioma - o Myofibroblastoma 8825/0 and a subtype/variant of myofibroblastoma - o Neurofibroma 9540/0 and a subtype/variant of neurofibroma - o Schwannoma 9560/0 and a subtype/variant of schwannoma - o Solitary fibrous tumor WHO Grade 1 8815/0 and a subtype/variant of solitary fibrous tumor WHO Grade 1
+- The same histology\ (same four-digit ICD-O code) OR - One is the preferred term (column 1) and the other is a synonym for the preferred term (column 2) OR - A NOS (column 1/column 2) and the other is a subtype/variant of that NOS (column 3).
+NOS and subtype/variants are: - o Choroid plexus papilloma 9390/0 and a subtype/variant of choroid plexus papilloma - o Craniopharyngioma 9350/1 and a subtype/variant of craniopharyngioma - o Gangliocytoma 9492/0 and a subtype/variant of gangliocytoma - o Lipoma 8850/0 and a subtype/variant of lipoma - o Meningeal melanocytosis 8728/0 and a subtype/variant of meningeal melanocytosis - o Meningioma 9530/0 and a subtype/variant of meningioma

+- o Myofibroblastoma 8825/0 and a subtype/variant of myofibroblastoma - o Neurofibroma 9540/0 and a subtype/variant of neurofibroma - o Schwannoma 9560/0 and a subtype/variant of schwannoma - o Solitary fibrous tumor WHO Grade 1 8815/0 and a subtype/variant of solitary fibrous tumor WHO Grade 1